Hendrix-CS/csci151/projects/gui.md

 * be free of syntactic errors preventing compilation,
 * include at least two GUI components with event handlers that visibly change the GUI, and
 * the GUI has persistent state modeled by a pertinent class of the student’s creation, representing an abstraction of the underlying data representation.
+  * the `Controller` has an instance of this class as an attribute.

 To **Complete** this project, the project must,
 * work as intented (no bugs or missing elements)
 * be something that someone would conceivabley want to use,